-Sec.
-6 M. D. Anderson Services Corporation.
-M. D. Anderson Services Corporation (formerly M. D. Anderson Cancer Center Outreach Corporation) was established in 1989 to enhance revenues of The University of Texas M. D. Anderson Cancer Center by establishing joint ventures in selected markets, providing additional referrals to the institution, contracting for delivery of inpatient and outpatient management, utilizing existing U.T.
 M. D. Anderson Cancer Center reference laboratory services, and fostering additional philanthropy in distant areas.
 Pursuant to bylaws approved by the Board of Regents, M. D. Anderson Services Corporation shall be managed by a seven-person Board of Directors.
 One of the Directors shall be a Regent appointed by the Chairman and two of the Directors shall be administrative officers of The University of Texas System, serving by virtue of their position as follows:

-The Executive Vice Chancellor for Health Affairs The Executive Vice Chancellor for Business Affairs.
+• The Executive Vice Chancellor for Health Affairs

+• The Executive Vice Chancellor for Business Affairs.
 In the absence of an appointment by the Chairman of the Board, the Chairman of the U. T. System Board of Regents' Health Affairs Committee shall serve.
 The President of U. T. M. D. Anderson Cancer Center appoints the other four directors.

-Sec.
+- Sec.
 7 Athletics Liaison.
 The Chairman of the Board may name a member or members of the Board to serve as liaison to the Board on matters concerning intercollegiate athletics.

-Sec.
+Contacts related to institutional athletics matters made to the Athletics Liaison or Liaisons will be made in consultation with the Chancellor and the Executive Vice Chancellor for Academic Affairs. - Sec.
 8 U. T. Austin Intercollegiate Athletics Council for Men/Women.
 Upon the recommendation of the Chairman, the Board of Regents appoints two individuals to serve as Regental representatives to the U. T. Austin Intercollegiate Athletics Council for Men and two individuals to serve as Regental representatives to the U. T. Austin Intercollegiate Athletics Council for Women.
 The appointments are for four-year staggered terms.